Section Heading Background Image

 College and Vocational Training Resources

-Author: Ann Garcia - Patient Advocate, Adult Down Syndrome Center
+Author: Ann Garcia and Jennifer Smid - Patient Advocates, Adult Down Syndrome Center

 This list of resources was compiled by Ann Garcia, patient advocate at the Adult Down Syndrome Center.
 Most of these resources are specific to the greater Chicagoland area and/or Illinois.
 If